 Our Promise Campaign – California State Employees Giving at Work

 The CHP 11-99 Foundation has participated in United Way’s Our Promise Campaign for years.
-On average, we receive approximately $200,000 in total giving from state employees each year.
+In 2021, we received approximately $180,000 in total giving from state employees.
 As one of the largest philanthropic giving campaigns in California, Our Promise brings state employee donors, volunteers, and nonprofits together to care for communities and causes.
 The benefit of donating through Our Promise is that your tax-deductible donation will be automatically deducted from your paycheck each month until you make a change or choose to end your contribution.
 For step-by-step information on how to do this, click here.
 For any questions regarding the 11-99 Foundation’s participation in the Our Promise Campaign, please contact Director of Marketing & Communications, Laura Reed.

 Key Connector Resources for Our Promise Campaign: